 - Fucoxanthin, a type of carotenoid that gives seaweeds a brown pigment, and which has potent anti-cancer properties, the ability to reduce liver fat and liver enzymes, and the potential to boost metabolic rate and assist in fat loss!

-- Fucoidans and laminarins, sulfated polysaccharides that have been shown to induce cell death of certain cancers (such as lymphoma), have antiviral and neuroprotective properties, help slow blood clotting, and may help modulate the immune system (although in most of these cases, more research in humans is needed to know for sure).
+- Fucoidans and laminarins, sulfated polysaccharides that have been shown to induce cell death of certain cancers (such as lymphoma), have antiviral and neuroprotective properties, help slow blood clotting, improve osteoarthritis via anti-inflammatory effects, and may help modulate the immune system (although in most of these cases, more research in humans is needed to know for sure).

 - Alginates, cell-wall constituents of brown algae that may help in weight loss, glycemic control, and appetite regulation.